 - a.
-Determine if the LEA was required to submit information to the SEA relating to section 1.10 of the Consolidated State Performance Report, Part I, and if so, what information was required, the processes for obtaining it, and how quality was ensured. - b.
-Ascertain whether the LEA complied with the SEA's requirements relating to obtaining, processing, and submitting accurate data required for section 1.10 of the Consolidated State Performance Report, Part I.
+Determine if the LEAs and other local operating agencies were required to submit information to the SEA relating to section 1.10 of the Consolidated State Performance Report, Part I, and if so, what information was required, the processes for obtaining it, and how quality was ensured. - b.
+Ascertain whether the LEAs and other local operating agencies complied with the SEA's requirements relating to obtaining, processing, and submitting accurate data required for section 1.10 of the Consolidated State Performance Report, Part I.

-CFDA 84.027 SPECIAL EDUCATION-GRANTS TO STATES (IDEA, Part B) CFDA 84.173 SPECIAL EDUCATION-PRESCHOOL GRANTS (IDEA Preschool) CFDA 84.391 SPECIAL EDUCATION-GRANTS TO STATES (IDEA, Part B), RECOVERY ACT CFDA 84.392 SPECIAL EDUCATION-PRESCHOOL GRANTS (IDEA Preschool), RECOVERY ACT
+CFDA 84.027 SPECIAL EDUCATION-GRANTS TO STATES (IDEA, Part B) CFDA 84.173 SPECIAL EDUCATION-PRESCHOOL GRANTS (IDEA Preschool)

-The purposes of the Individuals with Disabilities Education Act (IDEA) are to: (1) ensure that all children with disabilities have available to them a free appropriate public education (FAPE) which emphasizes special education and related services designed to meet their unique needs; (2) ensure that the rights of children with disabilities and their parents or guardians are protected; (3) assist States, localities, educational service agencies and Federal agencies to provide for the education of all children with disabilities; and (4) assess and ensure the effectiveness of efforts to educate children with disabilities.
+The purposes of the Individuals with Disabilities Education Act (IDEA) are to (1) ensure that all children with disabilities have available to them a free appropriate public education (FAPE) which emphasizes special education and related services designed to meet their unique needs; (2) ensure that the rights of children with disabilities and their parents or guardians are protected; (3) assist States, localities, educational service agencies and Federal agencies to provide for the education of all children with disabilities; and (4) assess and ensure the effectiveness of efforts to educate children with disabilities.
 The Assistance for Education of All Children with Disabilities Program (IDEA, Part B) provides grants to States to assist them in meeting these purposes (20 USC 1400 et seq.).

-IDEA's Special Education--Preschool Grants Program, (Preschool Grants for Children with Disabilities Program), also known as the -619 Program," provides grants to States, and through them to LEAs, to assist them in providing special education and related services to children with disabilities ages three through five and, at a State's discretion, to two-year-old children with disabilities who will turn three during the school year (20 USC 1419).
+IDEA's Special Education-Preschool Grants Program, (Preschool Grants for Children with Disabilities Program), also known as the "619 Program," provides grants to States, and through them to LEAs, to assist them in providing special education and related services to children with disabilities ages three through five and, at a State's discretion, to two-year-old children with disabilities who will turn three during the school year (20 USC 1419).